T0nyX1ang/Mathematical-Experiment/README.md

 Here is a table of our documents:
 * [Experiment 0 Document](https://github.com/T0nyX1ang/Mathematical-Experiment/raw/master/exp0/exp0.pdf)

+## Writing Template
+Our LaTeX writing template(in `.cls` format) file can be fetched [here](https://github.com/T0nyX1ang/Mathematical-Experiment/raw/master/template/mathexpthesis.cls).

+The template's project is now maintained [here](https://github.com/T0nyX1ang/WHU-MathExpThesis).
+The template holds a different license which is looser on distribution.[`lppl-1.3c`]

 ## Important Notices:
 * You are **NOT ALLOWED** to use our codes without permission.
 We can check code plagarism if we want to.